AvailLang/Avail/README.md

 --------------------------------------------------------------------------------

 You will need to compile Avail using the provided build script, "build.gradle".
-To build Avail on a Unix-based system, such as Linux or Mac OS X:
+To build Avail on a Unix-based system, such as Linux, Mac OS X, Minimalist GNU for Windows (MinGW), or Windows Subsystem for Linux (WSL):

 	$ cd $PROJ
 	$ ./gradlew build

-To build Avail on Windows:
+To build Avail on vanilla Windows:

     $ cd $PROJ
     $ .\gradlew.bat build